sayeh92/sayeh92/README.md

 ## 🚀 About Me
 I'm a Front End Developer.
-- 🔭 I have sufficent knoweldge and experince of HTML and CSS.
+- 🔭 I have sufficient knowledge and experince of HTML and CSS.
 - 🌱 I’m currently learning Vanilla JavaScript.
 - 👯 I’m looking for an entry level job.